Alzymologist/Kampela/docs/development/survey/initial_summary.md

 Out of users within Substrate ecosystem, 3/15 responded that they do not use derivations, and 3/15 refused to tell.
 One user in that group did not know what derivations are.

-No significant corellation was observed between user role in ecosystem and use of derivations.
+No significant correlation was observed between user role in ecosystem and use of derivations.
 This is certainly due to lack of data, but it is also quite clear that there are 1-address developer users and multiadress stakeholders.

 ## Suggestions